ctrombley/camply-compose/README.md

 ## Configuration

-Provide a `main.camply` to configure the service.
+Provide a `files/main.camply` to configure the service.

 ### Pushover notifications